The following provides important academic information from the UNE Onward plan, organized for online reading. Download the UNE Onward plan (PDF).

 The current plan is for the University’s academic calendar for 2020-21 for undergraduates to remain as previously published with the exceptions noted below.
 This calendar is subject to change depending on the course of the COVID-19 pandemic.

-- Face-to-face orientation for new undergraduate students (including residential transfer students) ordinarily scheduled in the summer months will be held from Friday, August 21 to Tuesday, August 25.
-Orientation for commuting transfer students will be held on Tuesday, August 25.
+- Face-to-face orientation for new undergraduate students (including residential transfer students) ordinarily scheduled in the summer months was held from Friday, August 21 to Tuesday, August 25.
+Orientation for commuting transfer students was held on Tuesday, August 25.

 - Following the break for Thanksgiving week, classes will resume Monday, November 30 and will continue through Friday, December 4, by remote delivery only for most students.